PolySync/roscco/README.md

 ROSCCO can serve as a bridge to Baidu's open autonomous driving platform Apollo.

 This example only support the Kia Soul EV.
-We are planning on extending support to the KIA Niro.
+We are planning on extending support to the Kia Niro.
 You will need a double channel Kvaser or two single channel Kvaser, can0 will be drivekit CAN and can1 will be diagnostics CAN.

 #### Installation and build

 Install and build Apollo

-This project was develloped on Apollo v2.0.0.
+This project was developed on Apollo v2.0.0.
 It would most probably build on other version of Apollo with some modifications.

 ```
 git clone https://github.com/ApolloAuto/apollo.git --branch v2.0.0